pocomane/brewed-in-the-apocalypse/bita.md

-- On success, if no outcome text is present or if the situation is not evolved enough, make a __Describe the scene__ move with something good for the player; it should give to the player what ey want from the action, if any.
+- On success, if no outcome text is present or if the situation is not evolved enough, make a __Describe the scene__ move with something good for the protagonist; it should give to the protagonist what ey want from the action, if any.
 - On twist, if no outcome text is present or if the situation is not evolved enough, select one item from the twist option list.
 - On a failure, after the execution of a failure text if any, always make